klncgty/Project_BEAM/README.md

    - **License:** Open Source
    - **Link:** [GloVe GitHub Repository](https://github.com/stanfordnlp/GloVe)

+> [!TIP]
+> HF and many other integration tools like llama index or langchain has open source embedding models also.

 ---

 This README provides a comprehensive overview of the steps involved in the Project BEAM, from PDF to JSON conversion to advanced data retrieval operations, both on Ragie.ai and locally.